 During the FETCH cycle the control unit will fetch the next instruction from memory to determine what instruction it should execute.
 Thus, the FETCH cycle will be the same for all instructions, it will read the instruction from memory, and latch it into the INST register.
 To do this, IR_LOAD and PC_INC should be low, and MEM_SEL should be set to select the address from the program counter PC.
-With the control lines set up like this the address to the memory output enable line will be low (active).
+With the control lines set up like this the address to the memory will be from the PC, i.e., the address of the next instruction to execute, and the memory output enable line will be low (active).
 The memory will put the data at that address on its output lines, which are the input lines to the INST register.
-On the next clock edge, the data from memory address.
+On the next clock edge, the data from memory will be latched into the INST register, and the PC will be incremented to the next memory address.
 What the control unit does next will depend on the data loaded into the INST register.
 Here is a sample code of how you may structure your module.